PerfectlySoft/Perfect-Hadoop/Doc/MapReduceHistory.md

 This project provides a Swift wrapper of MapReduce History Server REST API:

-- `MapReduceHistory()`: access to all application on map / reduce history server.
+- `MapReduceHistory()`: access to all applications on map / reduce history server.

 ## Connect to Hadoop Map Reduce History Server